gelizabeth/countries-react-sass-api/README.md

 ## The challenge

-The challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+The challenge is to integrate the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.

-Your users should be able to:
+Users are able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field